The Band Concert: Plot

 When the band comes to the "Storm" segment of the overture, it summons an actual tornado, prompting the audience and Donald to run away.
 The benches that the audience members were sitting on come to life (each wearing a hat that fell off an audience member) and also begin running for their lives as well.
 Donald tries to take shelter in some trees only for the tornado to tie them in knots with Donald in the middle.
-The tornado sucks up and destroys everything in its path (houses, farms, trees, walls, signs, windmills, fences, power lines, etc.), even the pavilion on which the band is playing, but the band is so used to distractions at this point that they continue to play from inside the tornado (in which Mickey floats through the remains of a wrecked house, Paddy Pig gets spanked by a fence, and Clarabelle is hit by a pair of undergarments and an umbrella that turns her flute inside-out).
-The tornado suddenly freezes when Mickey takes a pause conducting (which seemingly stops time itself briefly) and goes in reverse as the band finishes the last part of the song.
-As the storm passes, the band (except Horace, Paddy, who loses his clothing to tree branches and Peter Pig, who lands in Paddy's union suit, and Mickey) is thrown into a tree and they finish the overture.
+The tornado sucks up and destroys everything in its path, even the pavilion on which the band is playing, but the band is so used to distractions at this point that they continue to play from inside the tornado, in which Mickey floats through the remains of a wrecked house, Peter Pig gets spanked by a fence, and Clarabelle gets hit by a coat and an umbrella that turns her flute inside out.
+The tornado suddenly freezes when Mickey takes a pause conducting and goes in reverse as the band finishes the last part of the song.
+As the storm passes, the band is thrown into a tree and they finish the overture.
 By this time, the only remaining audience member is Donald Duck who applauds enthusiastically.
-Witnessing Donald playing "Turkey in the Straw" as an encore, the angry band members throw their instruments at him.
-Donald's hands appear out of a tuba's blowpiece and plays a final flutter of notes.
+Witnessing Donald playing "Turkey in the Straw" as an encore, the angry band members throw their instruments at him, which ends with a tuba being thrown on top of him.
+Donald's hands appear out of the tuba's blowpiece and plays a final flutter of notes.